Maple Candied Pecans (Vegan!)

 1. Preheat the oven to 300.
 Line a baking sheet with parchment paper or a Silpat.

-2. If your coconut oil is solid, you’ll need to first heat it up to a liquid.
+2. If your coconut oil is solid, you’ll need to first heat it up enough so that it is liquid.
 If the container is microwave safe you can just put it in the microwave for 30 seconds.
-Otherwise, you can heat it up in a pot of water over the stove.
+Otherwise, you can heat it in a pot of water over the stove.

 3. Combine the coconut oil, maple syrup, spices, and vanilla in a large bowl.
 Add the pecans and toss until coated.
 There will likely be a little bit of extra syrup in the bottom of the bowl.
 If so, this will crisp up in the oven and create a little bit of extra lovely “candied” effect.

-4. Scoop the pecans on to the baking sheet and spread across the pan.
+4. Scoop the pecans onto the baking sheet and spread them across the pan.
 They can be touching, but you want to have a single layer.

 5. Bake for about 30 minutes (gently stirring every 10 minutes) or until they are lightly browned and fragrant.

 6. Remove from oven, and allow to cool completely.
-They will be very soft when you first take them out but will crisp up.
+They will be very soft (and hot!) when you first take them out but will crisp up.

 7. Store in an airtight container.